 “Everything seems fine,” he said.
 “I don’t like the journey up there much as it’s a nervous time but I always look forward to the race.
 Hopefully they’ll all run well.”

-Postmaster is Vale of Glamorgan trainer Tim Vaughan’s first runner in the National, and while he said it was “devastating” leading contender Beshabar did not make the line-up, he is just happy to be involved.
+Postmaster is Vale of Glamorgan trainer Tim Vaughan’s first runner in the National, and while he said it was “devastating” leading contender Beshabar did not make the line-up, he is just happy to